NeoDEV121/NeoDEV121/README.md

 - 👋 Hi, I’m @NeoDEV121
 - 👀 I’m interested in WebDev
-- 🌱 I’m currently learning Html/CSS/JavaScript
+- 🌱 I’m currently learning Python
-- 📫 How to reach me ...
+- 📫 How to reach me: Discord - _neoplay
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love Japan

 <!---
 NeoDEV121/NeoDEV121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.